kaminiwalunj/AI-102-AIEngineer/Instructions/08-translate-speech.md

     >
     > The translation to Hindi may not always be displayed correctly in the Console window due to character encoding issues.

+   >**Note**: When you're testing with **python** language you will get a error, This is expected **No wave device is installed that can play files in the current format.
+To install a wave device, go to Control Panel, click Printers and Other Hardware, and then click Add Hardware.** as we're testing in Virtual Machine there are no audio drivers installed

 ## Synthesize the translation to speech

 So far, your application translates spoken input to text; which might be sufficient if you need to ask someone for help while traveling.
 However, it would be better to have the translation spoken aloud in a suitable voice.